pkoenig10/google-places-api-gateway/README.md

 `hostname` is the hostname of the gateway.

 `port` is the port the gateway is listening on.

 `parameters` are the parameters for the query.
 For any specified parameter, the query will only return records with values equal to that parameter.
 A Search Query supports all required and optional search parameters for any type of search detailed in the [Google Place Search API documentation](https://developers.google.com/places/documentation/search).
 In addition the gateway also supports the following Search Query parameters

  * `sessionid` - A universally unique identifier (UUID) used to identify a single session consisting of a search and a collection of results
- * `username` - The username of the user who made the search request.
+ * `user` - The username of the user who made the search request.
 This value will be `null` for anonymous requests.
  * `searchtype` - The type of search.
 Valid values include `nearby`, `text', and 'radar'.

 ### Result Query

 A gateway result query request is a HTTP request of the following form